Note: This post is very U.S. centric in nature.

 That theme is not “normal”; it is embedded in culture and history.

-For me, decolonizing does not mean “Immediately say violence and hierarchy are bad,” to me it is, “Stop treating these themes as facets of reality (whether to be praised or fought) and start seeing them as facets of culture.”
+For me, being anti-colonial does not mean “Immediately say violence and hierarchy are bad,” to me it is, “Stop treating these themes as facets of reality (whether to be praised or fought) and start seeing them as facets of culture.”

 I’ve had friends say they feel lost in thinking about their culture in the U.S. Maybe their family was British hundreds of years ago, but modern Britain doesn’t represent who they are now.